danryan/overwatch-client/README.md

       }
     ]

-For each item in the array, a call is made to the Monitaur API that looks like this:
+For each item in the array, a call is made to the Overwatch API that looks like this:

     {
       :data_point => {